catkin/catkin_tools/docs/index.rst

 Catkin Command Line Tools
 =========================

-This Python package provides command line tools for working with catkin and caktin workspaces.
+This Python package provides command line tools for working with catkin and catkin workspaces.

 The ``catkin`` command
 ----------------------